 Now Open Outlook 2013 and Verify.

 If out Outlook is stuck or crashed while you were trying to set up an email account, that means you have a corrupted file.
 So, you’ll need to remove the profiles of Outlook from the registry.
 Follow the given steps:

 Open Registry Editor by typing regedit in Run command box and Enter.

-Navigate to following path in Registry Editor:
+Navigate to the following path in Registry Editor:

 Delete every profile or the profile for which Outlook is giving you trouble.

-Also delete those profiles from following path:
+Also, delete those profiles from the following path:

 Now open Outlook 2013 and reconfigure your Email-accounts.

-Sometimes Hardware Acceleration too can cause the issue.
-Open Outlook in Safe mode as mentioned in Solution 3 and go to:
+Sometimes Hardware Acceleration, too, can cause the issue.
+Open Outlook in Safe mode, as mentioned in Solution 3 and go to: